Don’t Worry, You Can Beat Your Asthma

 by | Mar 18, 2015 | Health | 0 comments

-A chronic inflammatory disease affecting the airways is asthma.
-An estimated 9 million children are affected by it in the United States.
-Coughing,wheezing and troubled breathing are some of the symptoms which they experience.
+Asthma is a chronic inflammatory disease that affects the airways.
+An estimated 9 million children in the United States have it.
+Coughing, wheezing, and troubled breathing are some symptoms they experience.

 What is asthma?